 - 1 pound boneless chicken breast, cut up

 Brown meat, chicken, pepper, and onion in a little olive oil until brown.
 Add chili seasoning, beans, and tomatoes.
 Simmer for one hour.
 Serve this with cornbread or tortillas, or pour over Fritos and sprinkle with cheese for a Frito pie.
 Serves 12.

 - 3 teaspoons ground chipotle pepper (or chipotle chile powder)

 - 1/4 cup paprika

 - 3 tablespoons sugar

 - 4 buffalo or beef steaks (8 ounces each)

-Combine coffee, ground chipotle, paprika, cumin seeds, sugar and salt.
-Rub mixture into steaks.
+Combine coffee, ground chipotle, paprika, cumin seeds, sugar, and salt.
+Rub the mixture into steaks.
 Grill steaks until desired doneness.
 Makes four servings.

 BBQ Biscuit Pie